Kitchen Style

 This kitchen style includes rich colors and textures chosen based on the homeowner’s taste.
 It is a highly personal and unique style.
 A feature presentation is often included in eclectic kitchens; for example, it might be a brightly painted wall or unique tilework above the stove.

-Eclectic kitchens can also be characterized by a mix of styles that are combined perfectly.
-Mismatched materials are usually present, for instance, multiple wood grains throughout the room.
-These cabinets can be painted or stained in a bold rich color.
+Ethnic kitchens can also be characterized by a perfectly combined mix of styles.
+Mismatched materials, such as multiple wood grains throughout the room, are usually present.
+These cabinets can be painted or stained in a bold, rich color.
 The kitchen is usually a reflection of the homeowner’s tastes and personality.

 Modern: Sleek & Sophisticated